annasadka/challenge_portfolio_annasadka/README.md

 </details>

 <details>
-<summary>16. display the titles of the films that have been purchased, display the table so that the titles are not repeated.</summary>
+<summary>16.
+Display the titles of the films that have been purchased, display the table so that the titles are not repeated.</summary>
 <div align="left">
   <a href="https://github.com/annasadka/challenge_portfolio_annasadka/">
     <img src="images/16.png" alt="q16">